ContainerSSH/containerssh.github.io/docs/reference/auth.md

 {
     "username": "username",
     "remoteAddress": "127.0.0.1:1234",
-    "connectionId": "An opaque ID for the SSH connection", "passwordBase64": "Base 64-encoded password"
+    "sessionId": "An opaque ID for the SSH connection", "passwordBase64": "Base 64-encoded password"
 }
 ```